someson/cycle-orm-docs/docs/en/active-record/active-query.md

 # Active Query

-Query classes serve as a wrapper around the query builder provided by CycleORM, allowing for the grouping of common queries together for later reuse and separation.&#x20;
+The `ActiveQuery` class extends Cycle ORM `Select` class and is specifically designed to integrate with entities managed by `ActiveRecord`.

-The `ActiveQuery` class extends CycleORM's `Select` class and is specifically designed to integrate with entities managed by `ActiveRecord`.
-It facilitates the creation of queries that can be easily maintained and reused throughout the application.
+It simplifies the process of building queries and can be easily maintained and reused throughout the application.

 ## Standard Usage